How to fix iPhone Force Restart not working – easy guide (Updated)

 2. Software Glitches

-Sometimes, software glitches or bugs can prevent the force restart process from working correctly.
+Sometimes iPhone will not hard reset due to software glitches or bugs.
 This can happen after an iOS update, due to outdated software, corrupted system files, or conflicting applications.

 3. Low Battery

-If your iPhone’s battery is very low, it may not have enough power to respond to a force restart.
+If your iPhone’s battery is very low you may see your iPhone not restarting due to not having enough power to restart.

 4. Incorrect Button pressing sequences